 “Page Authority is a score (on a 100-point scale) developed by Moz that predicts how well a specific page will rank on search engines.
 It is based off data from the Mozscape web index and includes link counts, MozRank, MozTrust, and dozens of other factors.
 It uses a machine learning model to predictively find an algorithm that best correlates with rankings across the thousands of search results that we predict against.”

-It is difficult to influence PA too.
-The score is made up by a number of different measurements.
-As mentioned above, the best way to make your website competitive on Google is to make sure your SEO is good all over your site.
+It is difficult to influence Page Authority.
+The score is made up by several measurements.
+As mentioned above, the best way to make a website competitive on Google is to make sure the SEO is good all over the site.

-Page Authority is not likely to prevent people asking to post on your website with a backlink to their website.
-You will still need to make sure what they offer is relevant and useful to yours visitors.
-You must ensure that the link they want to include leads to a relevant, high quality website too.
+Page Authority is unlikely to prevent people asking to post on your website with a backlink to their website.
+You will still need to make sure that what they offer is relevant and useful to visitors.
+You must ensure the link they want to include leads to a relevant, high quality website too.

 You can measure the PA of a pages on your website using this free tool.